thrupthigowda-1/MDPI-Paper-Implementation-Multimodal-Voice-Phishing-Detection-System-Integrating-Text-Audio-Analysis/README.md

 | TF-IDF + Logistic Regression | 98.8% |
 | DistilBERT | 99.2% |
 | Audio Random Forest | 92.0% |

+## Limitations

+- Audio and transcript datasets are independent.
+- Fusion uses heuristic weighting.
+- This is a reproduction-oriented implementation and not a production-ready system.
+- Further comparison with alternative methodologies is ongoing.

 ## Future Work